Hidradenitis suppurativa (HS) is a painful, long term skin condition that causes abscesses and scarring on the skin.

 Retinoids, such as isotretinoin and acitretin, are vitamin-A based medications.
 They're not as effective for treating hidradenitis suppurativa as they are for treating acne, but they may help some people.

 Retinoids are always prescribed by dermatologists.
-They must be used with caution and can't be taken during pregnancy.
+They must be used with caution and cannot be taken during pregnancy.

 In very severe cases of hidradenitis suppurativa, treatments that suppress the immune system, such as adalimumab (a biological therapy) can be useful.